 This job search spans various federal agencies, private organizations, and universities across the United States, offering a wide range of positions.

-The roles span several disciplines, including Cooking (18 jobs), and (3 jobs).
+The roles span several disciplines, including Cooking (18 jobs), and Food Service (3 jobs).

 Overall, this job search presents diverse opportunities with varying salaries and location benefits, allowing you to choose the best fit for your career goals and lifestyle.